 The Galaxy Buds aren't the latest and greatest anymore and don't have as many features as previous company offerings, but they're still worth a look at this lower price point.
 The Galaxy Buds are small and lightweight, have decent battery life, and deliver good sound considering their small size.

 Want wireless charging and USB-C wired charging?
 Anker's Soundcore Liberty 2 Pro fits the description well.
-You'll get eight hours of battery life on the buds' end, with an additional three full charges on the charging case, netting you a total of 32 hours of juice.
+You'll get eight hours of battery life on the buds themselves, with an additional three full charges on the charging case, netting you a total of 32 hours of juice.
 In terms of comfort, they're super comfy and use a custom equalizer to tune the sound to your ears specifically.

 What would I choose?

 Over the past year or two, a ton of headphone manufacturers have begun adding support for USB-C charging in their devices.
-There are a few outliers out there still choosing to use Micro-USB instead of USB-C, but that number is quickly falling.
+There are a few outliers out there still choosing to use Micro-USB instead of USB-C, but that number is quickly declining.

 If you're looking for earbuds, the Samsung Galaxy Buds+ are an equally great pick.
 They offer great sound quality, comfort, and long battery life.
-The Galaxy Buds+ charge over USB-C and have support for Qi wireless charging, which adds to their values considering the price.
+The Galaxy Buds+ charge over USB-C and have support for Qi wireless charging, which is fantastic given their price.

 If you want a closer look at our favorite wireless headphones — regardless of whether they charge over USB-C — check out our best wireless headphones guide.